Scholarships & Aid

 Dr. Leapard taught undergraduate and graduate courses in mathematics education at Eastern Michigan University from 1993 – 2013.
 In 2004, Dr. Leapard was awarded the Distinguished Faculty Award for Teaching.
 She inspired both her students and colleagues with her hard work, friendliness and southern humor.
 To be awarded to a senior in mathematics education.

-Contact Professor Ken Shiskowski for information about scholarships.
+Contact Professor Roxanne Katus for information about scholarships.